jkelowitt/t-builder/README.md

 where Omega_s is equal to the component of the sum in the denominator with the index equal to the absolute value of the charge on the species (assuming the un-reacted species is neutral).
 The un-reacted species, the species with no charge, s = 0, and thus Omega_s would equal the first component of the summation in the denominator.
 The value of gamma is the degree of functionality for the analyte.
-K_i represents the indexed dissociation constant for the analyte.These values can be directly ported into a bjerrum plot or predominance zone diagram.
+K_i represents the indexed dissociation constant for the analyte (For this notation, assume K_0 = 1).
+These values can be directly ported into a bjerrum plot or predominance zone diagram.

 With the alpha values now calculated, another relationship can be utilized.
 The following equation can be obtained: